 For one of those winners, in addition to helping pay her way through college, the debate experience also provided fodder for a Broadway play.
 In "What the Constitution Means to Me," playwright and actor Heidi Schreck recounts her experience of debating the Constitution in American Legion halls all over the U.S. In the largely autobiographical play, theatergoers get to see the experience through the eyes of 15-yearold Heidi (played by Schreck in the original production) as she gives her speech and talks about the Constitution.
-At other times, viewers see the to shape its future.
+At other times, viewers see the grown-up Schreck reflect on the evolution of the Constitution's meaning over the years and how her debate experiences shaped her understanding of what it means to live under the rules of this governing document.